jacobcody/MEEN432Sp2025_jacobcody/README.md

 Additionally, there are plots showing:

-1. Max simulation Error vs time step, for the different fixed time step Integration methods
+-Max simulation Error vs time step, for the different fixed time step Integration methods
-2. CPU Time taken vs time step, for the different fixed time step integration method
+-CPU Time taken vs time step, for the different fixed time step integration method
-3. Max simulation Error vs CPU Time taken for the simulation, for each of the different integration methods (both fixed time step and variable time step)
+-Max simulation Error vs CPU Time taken for the simulation, for each of the different integration methods (both fixed time step and variable time step)

+(Note, we were unable to complete the contour plots, but they'll be added by the project deadline.)

-4. Contour plots of constant system eigen values with Max Sim Error on y axis and CPU time on x axis.
+-Contour plots of constant system eigen values with Max Sim Error on y axis and CPU time on x axis.
-5. Contour plots of constant input frequencies with Max Sim Error on y axis and CPU time on x axis.
+-Contour plots of constant input frequencies with Max Sim Error on y axis and CPU time on x axis.